“If beef’s the king of meat, potato’s the queen of the garden world”

 German cuisine is not generally known for its mouth watering main courses – nor its inspiring side dishes either, where potato seems to feature prominently.
-Although any allegory of Marilyn Monroe in a potato sack soon falls apart when we consider that the burlap sack may represent indeed potatoes, but the part of Monroe on a German plate is almost exclusively played by a stonking great piece of pork.
+Although any allegory of Marilyn Monroe soon falls apart when we consider that the burlap sack may indeed represent potatoes, but the part of Monroe on a German plate is almost exclusively played by a stonking great piece of pork.

 Hardly flattering.
 Even when dolled up in diamonds and heels.

-Take note of the three pork and potato dishes mentioned in the opening paragraph – which may be considered ‘German’ but are of varied origins themselves.
+Take note of the three pork and potato dishes mentioned in the opening paragraph – which may be considered ‘German’ but are of varied origin themselves.